 Over the last few years, the pharma industry has been restructuring its research and development activities, facing constant pressure from patent expiry, generic competition, and declining revenues.
-Contract research organizations (CROs) are responding to the changing pharma landscape by constantly improving their service offerings.
+Contract research organisations (CROs) are responding to the changing pharma landscape by constantly improving their service offerings.
 However, many CROs are more focused on quantity rather than quality as there has been a heightened demand for productivity and cost-effectiveness.
-“At GreenLight Clinical, we focus on delivering high-quality work and, at the same time, help clients minimize their expenses,” states Dr. Sasi Suda, president and CEO of GreenLight Clinical.
+“At GreenLight Clinical, we focus on delivering high-quality work and, at the same time, help clients minimise their expenses,” states Dr. Sasi Suda, president and CEO of GreenLight Clinical.
 As a true global full-service CRO, the company prides itself on servicing every phase of an investigation or study, from pre-clinical research all the way to first-in-human studies, late phase clinical trials and product registration.

 “We consolidate our services in-house, with minimal reliance on third-party vendors,” says Suda.
 The benefit of having our own dedicated teams across our core service offerings ensures that clients always obtain quicker responses to their questions and detailed communication at each step of their clinical programs.
 GreenLight Clinical streamlines its practices using innovative, real-world data and cutting-edge analytics, supported by the first-in-class IT systems and personnel.
 The goal is to collaborate with clients to advance the development of safe, effective medical treatments that improve and save lives of patients.

 Conducting clinical trials in China and Thailand